qiime2/docs/source/tutorials/filtering.rst

      --p-exclude mitochondria,chloroplast \
      --o-filtered-table table-with-phyla-no-mitochondria-no-chloroplast.qza

 By default, the term(s) provided for ``--p-include`` or ``--p-exclude`` match if they are contained in a taxonomic annotation.
 If you'd like your terms to match only if they are the complete taxonomic annotation, that can be achieved by passing ``--p-mode exact`` (to indicate the search should require an exact match).
-When searching with ``-p-mode exact`` (the default), search terms are case sensitive, so the search term ``mitochondria`` would not return the same results as the search term ``Mitochondria``.
+When searching with ``-p-mode exact``, search terms are case sensitive, so the search term ``mitochondria`` would not return the same results as the search term ``Mitochondria``.

 Removing mitochondrial sequences with an exact match could be achieved as follows.
 (In the Greengenes taxonomy, there are sometimes genus and species annotations associated with mitochondria annotations, so this command may not remove all features annotated as mitochondria.)